pydicom/pydicom/doc/old/working_with_pixel_data.rst

 The :class:`~pydicom.framereader.FrameReader` class can be used to read and decode individual frames.
-The :meth:`~pydicom.framereader.FrameReader.read_frame_raw` method can be used to retrieve the frame's bytes and `~pydicom.framereader.FrameReader.read_frame` can be used to retrieve the frame's pixel array if numpy is installed.
+The :meth:`~pydicom.framereader.FrameReader.read_frame_raw` method can be used to retrieve frame bytes and :meth:`~pydicom.framereader.FrameReader.read_frame` can be used to retrieve the frame's pixel array if numpy is installed.

 .. warning::